CitizenCaine

 Now, that’s a very brief synopsis of Kidnapped, the book.
 Unfortunately, Kidnapped the film has a good hour left to go.
 That hour is pretty much about Davie’s fight to save various family members who have been threatened with the noose.
 There are lots of talky scenes with Davie’s lawyer (Jackson) and the Lord Advocate of Scotland (Howard) and some political stuff that I was too bored to follow.

-On the bright side, Caine makes a sprightly Alan Breck - just the right mix of dashing adventurer and political realist - and there's quality support from the veteran Jack Hawkins as the corrupt sea captain who tries to spirit Davie away to the Carolinas as a slave.
+On the bright side, Caine makes a sprightly Alan Breck, with just the right mix of dashing adventurer and political realist, and there’s quality support from the veteran Jack Hawkins as the corrupt sea captain who tries to spirit Davie away to the Carolinas as a slave.
 Also, Mann was clearly justified in using the Argyll coast as his location, because it looks absolutely stunning on film.

 But, as with Ashanti, you can see the joins in this picture between the original ambition and what could eventually be afforded.
 The first half of the movie is thrilling enough and well worth a decent rating, but the poor second half and the fatal mis-casting of the lead role brings it down overall.